onap/vnfrqts-requirements/docs/Chapter8.rst

-R-75343 The VNF **MUST** provide the capability of testing the validity of a digital certificate by recognizing the identity represented by the certificate — the "distinguished name".
+R-75343 The VNF **MUST** provide the capability of testing the validity of a digital certificate by recognizing the identity represented by the certificate â€” the "distinguished name".

 VNF Modularity
 ~~~~~~~~~~~~~~~~~~

-R-37028 The VNF **MUST** be composed of one “base” module.
+R-37028 The VNF **MUST** be composed of one â€œbaseâ€� module.

-R-41215 The VNF **MAY** have zero to many “incremental” modules.
+R-41215 The VNF **MAY** have zero to many â€œincrementalâ€� modules.

 R-20974 The VNF **MUST** deploy the base module first, prior to
 the incremental modules.